THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 A FAMILY HOME

-the forefront in my field with the so called “Zürichberg”.
-Still, I never ceased searching for more information on the deepest dilemmas of; the human condition, wars, and anthropology dating back 10,000 years.
-From 1982-1990 I wrote prolifically on topics such as individuation, love, hope, war, peace, social problems and solutions, leading to the publication of the following books to share my knowledge with those who shared by concerns to read and learn.
+Perhaps due to his success in these programs he was offered a prestigious contract to solve important educational concerns in Switzerland and Europe as a whole.
+He was able to purchase a large home for my family and They were content both personally and professionally.
+He was proud to have broken the glass ceiling and be at the forefront in his field with the so called “Zürichberg”.
+Still, he never ceased searching for more information on the deepest dilemmas of; the human condition, wars, and anthropology dating back 10,000 years.
+From 1982-1990 he wrote prolifically on topics such as individuation, love, hope, war, peace, social problems and solutions, leading to the publication of 5 bestsellers on these topics to share his knowledge with those who shared his concerns.

 HELPING SOCIETY THERAPEUTICALLY